- See Uganda’s endangered gorillas

 Day 9 Bwindi National Park

 Today you can relax at the hotel and enjoy the stunning views of the park and wildlife from the comfort of the terrace or join one of the many optional excursions on offer.
 These include a second distinct gorilla trek, a community walk to meet a traditional healer, local beer maker and Batwa Pygmies, or a Bwindi forest walk that as well as exploring the magical cloud forest takes you to three stunning waterfalls.
 B, L, D

 Day 10 Bwindi National Park-Lake Mburu National Park

-Depart Bwindi National Park and enjoy a six-hour scenic drive to Lake Mburu National Park.
+Depart Bwindi National Park and drive to Lake Mburu National Park (182 miles, six hours).
 As you enter the park, a patchwork of savannah, forest, swamp and isolated rocks, you’re treated to a game drive, with the chance to spot herds of impala and zebra among other wild creatures.
 The park’s diverse biosphere also supports a huge variety of bird life with a total of 313 species waiting to be discovered.

 Day 11 Lake Mburu National Park-Entebbe-UK